boppetson/personal-website/content/posts/2022-01-18-my-mindful-lamp.md

 ![](/media/in-construction.jpg)

 This was an ambitious project that took me several weeks of iterating to complete.
 If I had more time, I would continue to iterate, but I’m proud of where I got in the time I set aside for this project.
 I had never worked with analog and digital electronics to this extent before.
 Combining the digital with the physical design of a lamp was especially tricky.
 There was a lot to consider and I initially struggled to prototype quickly.
-Testing a new lampshade design to see how it would interact with the light the light took a lot longer than mocking something up in Figma!
+Testing a new lampshade design to see how it interacted with the light took a lot longer than mocking something up in Figma!
 During the project, I ran into many problems that I had never encountered before, but I came out on top.
 It was quite a learning experience, but the greatest benefit I felt was the confidence that I could design things physically as well as digitally.